-Corn on the Cob is wonderful mid-summer but honestly; try adding some of this Cilantro, Honey and Chile Butter for Grilled Corn and it will go straight to amazing!
+Corn on the Cob is wonderful mid-summer but honestly; try making this Cilantro Honey Chile Butter Corn and it will go straight to amazing!

 Despite my children telling me I am; I ignore them because I am not THAT bossy!
 Still there are times and there are places and in this one I can not help myself.
-GO GET SOME FRESH CORN AND MAKE THIS BUTTER!
+GO GET SOME FRESH CORN AND MAKE THIS Cilantro Honey Chile Butter Corn!
 There, I said it…do I need to

 yell say it again?
 It is so simple and it is beyond divine.
 Perfect even.

 I remember when we were kids that my dad would stop by a local farm on the way home from work and get a bushel of corn for ‘Corn Night.’
 Nothing but net…I mean corn.
 Not one thing on that table but corn and tomatoes.
 Heaven.
 Now Heaven is corn with this butter.
 The best corn in Colorado comes from Olathe and it’s coming in droves…I’m OK with that.
-I’ll eat a drove of it with this butter.
+I’ll eat my weight of Cilantro Honey Chile Butter Corn when I can.

 I was offered a sample of Golden Blossom Honey recently and it arrived the day I decided to make this corn.
 How perfect.
 This honey is nothing less than iconic.
 Created in 1929 by John H. Paton after his father, John G. Paton, had initially developed a bulk honey business on the West Coast.